-In renewing, for this 1961 edition of the Faculty of Science Handbook, the Dean's welcome to new students, I would like to express the hope that they will enjoy and profit by their studies here.
+In renewing, for this 1962 edition of the Faculty of Science Handbook, my welcome to new students, I would like to express the hope that they will enjoy and profit by their studies here.
 As a message to them I feel that I cannot improve upon the following "Advice on Study" given by a senior member of Faculty.